insooth/insooth.github.io/composition-function-objects.md

 }
 ```

 which does not solve the problem, though.
 Every subsequent composed function introduces an extra nested `if` block with temporary variables.
 That's the best recipe for maintenance nightmare.
-Let's define the presented composition problem in terms of iteration, application and binding.
+Let's redefine the presented composition problem in terms of iteration, application and binding.

 ### Iteration

 Composition of functions is performed in the known direction.
 Initial input data is passed to the first function in the composition chain, function application is performed, the resulting value becomes "initial" input data for the second function in the chain, and so on.
-In general, we are iterating over a _sequence_ of items representing functions, and during the iteration we are performing function application, and binding of the results to the subsequent function.
+In general, we are iterating over a _sequence_ of items representing functions, and during that iteration we are performing function application, and then we are binding of the results to the subsequent function.
 To be able to iterate over, we have to choose an appropriate abstraction that enables us to do so.

 C++ language defines _iterable_ abstraction by means of [`SequenceContainer`](http://en.cppreference.com/w/cpp/concept/SequenceContainer) concept that we would have had a chance to reuse if it had been defined for heterogeneous containers.
-That is, neither `std::vector` nor `std::array` models of that concept accept items of multiple different types at once.
+That is, neither `std::vector` nor `std::array` models of that concept accepts items of multiple different types at the same time.
 Actually, `std::tuple` is the only true heterogeneous container in C++17.
 We will wrap `std::tuple` into an abstraction that models `FunctionObject`:

 ```c++
 template<class...
 Ts>